rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/MITRE.md

 - **Elicit** information by observing the adversary and learn more about their modus operandi (TTPs)
 - **Understand** the outcomes of the operational actions (output)
 ## D3FEND
+D3FEND stands for Detection, Denial, and Disruption Framework Empowering Network Defense.
+It is a knowledge graph of cybersecurity countermeasures.

+D3FEND is still in beta and is funded by the Cybersecurity Directorate of the NSA.
 ## AEP